DD Disruptive Director

 Foreword

-Senior GCC regulator
+Senior regulator

 Companion